sloanahrens/devops-toolkit-tutorials/1-3-ci-integration-testing.md

 COPY ./django/stockpicker/manage.py /src/manage.py
 ```

-The `celery` image will be used for both Celery workers, and the Celery Beat scheduler.
+The `celery` image will be used for Celery workers, as well as the Celery Beat scheduler.
 This image inherits from `baseimage`, sets the `C_FORCE_ROOT` environment variable (needed by Celery when running in a container), sets the working directory to `/src`, and copies into the container all the Django files needed to run the application.

 2) `source/docker/webapp/Dockerfile`: